BenjaminWilson13/BenjaminWilson13/README.md

 ### Hi there 👋

 Ben here, I'm a freshly graduated Software Engineer from App Academy.
-There, I studied Javascript, Python, react-redux, Node.js, Express.js, and a wide array of other popular technologies.
+There, I studied and built projects with:
+* Javascript
+* Python
+* React
+* Redux
+* Node.js
+* Express.js
+* Sequelize
+* Flask
+* SQAlchemy
+* Socket.io
+* SQlite3

-Computers and software have been a lifelong interest of mine and I'm excited I'm finallaly getting the opportunity to persue my dream!
+Computers and software have been a lifelong interest of mine though until now I've only explored custom PC building and computer networks.
+I experimented with programming in the past but wasn't able to get deep enough into it on my own to make a career out of it.
+I'm excited I'm finallaly getting the opportunity to persue my dream of working as a programmer.

 I worked as a truck driver for about 8 years until I needed to make a change.
 I became a student at AppAcademy and learned more than I ever thought I could in such a short time period.